sun-umn/NCVX_Documentation/docs/_sources/settings/standard_parameters.rst.txt

 Lambda Function.
 Default value: None

-A user-provided function handle that is called on every iteration to allow the user to signal to PyGRANSO for it to halt at that iteration and/or create historical logs of the progress of the algorithm.
+A user-provided function handle that is called on every iteration to allow the user to signal to NCVX for it to halt at that iteration and/or create historical logs of the progress of the algorithm.